MarcusMedinaPro/TopWinPrio/MIGRATION_ROADMAP.md

 ## Code Signing with Certum

-**Critical**: All releases must be signed before tagging.
+**Paused**: Signing is deferred until the .NET 8 migration lands.
+Until then, releases remain unsigned but are scanned in CI (VirusTotal) before publishing.

 ### Workflow
 1. Build release locally or in CI
-2. Sign with Certum certificate
+2. (Deferred) Sign with Certum certificate – resumes at Phase 4
 3. Verify signature: `signtool verify /pa TopWinPrio.exe`
 4. Test signed binary
 5. Create git tag